Tampines Rovers FC: Affiliated clubs

+On 23 September 2023, Tampines Rovers inked a three-year collaboration with BG Pathum United.

+Team image

 Crest and colours

-The club selected the stag as its animal mascot as the animal is a symbol of wisdom, its antlers are associated with the tree of life and in Chinese culture, it is a symbol of virility.
+The club selected the Stag as its animal mascot as the animal is a symbol of wisdom, its antlers are associated with the tree of life and in Chinese culture, it is a symbol of virility.
 The club's colours are predominantly yellow for its Home kit, with a mixture of black, blue and white for its away colours.

+Supporters

+The Yellow Brigade

+Formed in 2012, The Yellow Brigade (TYB) was the very first unofficial supporters’ group for Tampines Rovers.
+The group composed mainly of members of the Singapore national team supporters’ group, Lions All The Way (LATW).
+Members of TYB were staunch supporters of the club and greatly contributed to the overall match-day experience.

+The Yellow Knights

+Formed in 2019, The Yellow Knights (TYK) is the second unofficial supporters’ group.
+TYK was formed by a small group of passionate fans with the shared goal of improving the match-day atmosphere at games.
+The group have been described and been recognised as Ultras, although the group has never formerly regarded themselves as such.
+TYK is well known in the country for their passionate support at every game.

+The Stand

+The general Tampines Rover's fanbase has been collectively referred to as “The Stand” – the name likely derived from its similarity to “The Stags”.

+Since the move back to Tampines, the club's average attendance per match is one of the highest in the league.
+As of June 2023, the club is second only to the Lion City Sailors in average attendance in the league.

 Stadium

 The Stags initially played their home games at the Tampines Stadium.
 In 2011, the stadium was demolished to build an integrated community and lifestyle building Our Tampines Hub (OTH) which includes a football stadium.
+Never before in Singapore sports history has a football match played within 'Our Tampines Hub', the first-ever integrated community and lifestyle hub that brings together multiple agencies to offer a comprehensive and diverse range of services, programmes and facilities.

 During the construction of OTH, the Stags used Clementi Stadium as their homeground from 2012 to 2014 and then Jurong West Stadium from 2015 till the first half of 2017.

 In 2017, the Stags moved back to OTH, utilising OTH's Town Square, which has a seating capacity of 5,000, to play their home games.
-On 28 July 2017, Tampines Rovers had their first match at their newly-opened stadium against Brunei DPMM FC and won 2–0.
+On 28 July 2017, Tampines Rovers had their first match at their newly opened stadium against Brunei DPMM FC and won 2–0.
 That match saw a crowd of 4,676 fans.

 In 2019, in view of the shared stadium initiative by Football Association Singapore, Geylang International will share OTH as their home ground.
 It caused a lot of unrest within the local football community, stating that without its spiritual home, the clubs are losing its identity.

-Supporters

-The Yellow Brigade was the very first unofficial supporters group for Tampines Rovers FC formed in 2012.
-The bulk of the group were mostly members of the LATW (Lions All The Way) Crew.
-They were a group of staunch supporters who had come out with a lot of initiatives to improve fans experience in the old Tampines Stadium during match days.
-They had also came out with their own version of fans' scarf and a lot of off the field initiatives to bring fans, the community and the team closer together.

-The Yellow Knights is the second unofficial supporters group for the club, formed in 2019.
-The group are mostly fans who had been following the club for quite a while.
-They too, the same as The Yellow Brigade, do want to do their best to improve the fans experience in Our Tampines Hub.
-At the same time to serve as an informal feedback channel to the club management.
-They did too bring back some of the initiative in the past like Fans' Player of the Month.
-They are strong advocate of youth football supporting not just the first team but the youth teams whenever they can.
-At the same time they do as well recognize ex-stags in every way they possibly can in an attempt to bring the whole stag family together as 1 big family which includes the fans, stakeholders, club management, club technical staff, players and ex-players.

-Since the move back to OTH, the average attendance per match is approximately 2000 fans which is the highest in the league.